asus-linux-drivers/asus-wmi-hotkeys-driver/README.md

 ]
 ```

-Back-up of configuration is up to you as repository contains only examples for easy getting started.
+Backup configuration is up to you as the repository contains only examples for easy getting started.
 Config is located here:

 ```
 $ cat "/usr/share/asus_wmi_hotkeys-driver/keys_wmi_layouts/layout.py"